What Is Harissa? And How to Use It (+ Easy Recipes)

-Whether you’re a loyal harissa devotee like myself or you’re standing with your first jar of homemade harissa paste in hand, you’ll love our collection of recipes with harissa paste.
+Whether you’re a loyal harissa devotee like myself or you’re standing with your first jar of homemade harissa paste in hand, I wrote this article just for you!
+My exhaustive (yet delicious) research covers everything you need to know to get the most out of your favourite harissa.

 So, are you ready to turn up the heat?
 Grab your harissa jar and prep that apron.
 And let’s get into the flavourful world of harissa.